yangrc1234/UE4-Details-Workspace/README.md

 ## Note
 * Drag-n-drop is not supported for Component.
 You need to drag/select the actor, and add component from menu.
    * This is UE4 limitation, and might can't be "fixed".
 * Once you add an object to the layout, the level package might be marked dirty(Ask you to save before exit).
-    * This is because we use LazyObjectPtr to store the reference, which might edit the in-level to store a persistent GUID.
 You must save it, otherwise reference could be lost next time you open the level.
+    * This is because we use LazyObjectPtr to store the reference, which might edit the object in level to store a persistent GUID.